• Skip to primary navigation

 • Mix together Marmite and mustard in a bowl.
 Spread all over the top of the roast.
 Pour wine around base of roasting pan and sprinkle in last few rosemary sprigs.

-• Roast in 300F oven for an hour, then check the temperature with a meat thermometer.
+• Smoke in preheated smoker for an hour, then check the temperature with a meat thermometer.
 It should register at least 145F before removing it from the oven.
 Each time you check, baste the roast with the wine and juices.
-Our roast took about 2 hours.
+Our roast took about 3.5 hours.

 • Rest roast by tenting with foil on a cutting board for at least 15 minutes.
 In the meantime, reduce wine and drippings by simmering over medium-low heat.